nyonson/raiju/README.md

 The idea here is to encourage passive channel re-balancing through fees.
 If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity.

-The strategy for fee amounts is hardcoded (although I might try to add some more in the future) based on the standard fee ppm flag.
+The strategy for fee amounts is hardcoded (although I might try to add some more in the future) based on the standard fee ppm flag. `fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
+I am honestly not sure if this is financially sound, but I appreciate the simpler mental model.

 ```
 $ raiju fees -standard-liquidity-fee-ppm 200